Jannik Sinner secures spot in ATP Finals, joins Carlos Alcaraz

-New Delhi, Aug 8 (IANS) Jannik Sinner has secured his spot at the 2025 ATP Finals, joining rival Carlos Alcaraz in the season-ending event in Turin.
+New Delhi: Jannik Sinner has secured his spot at the 2025 ATP Finals, joining rival Carlos Alcaraz in the season-ending event in Turin.
 The world No. 1 will return to his home nation to defend the year-end championship title he won in 2024 without losing a set.
 This year’s ATP Finals will be held at the Inalpi Arena from November 9–16.

 Sinner will feature in the ATP Finals for the third year in a row and the fourth time overall.
 According to the ATP Win/Loss Index, he holds a 10-2 record at the event, with his only defeat in the past two editions coming against Novak Djokovic (in the 2023 final).